ztbochanski/mac-setup/README.md

 - If you encounter permission issues, verify that the scripts are executable (`chmod +x scripts/*.sh`).
 - Ensure you have internet access throughout the setup process, as the scripts download software from the web.
 - If Homebrew installation fails, make sure you have the latest version of macOS Command Line Tools installed.
+- If PostgreSQL fails to start, try: `brew services restart postgresql`
+- If Docker Desktop fails to start, ensure virtualization is enabled in your system settings.